mrcjkb/mrcjkb.github.io/posts/2023-06-05-luarocks-test.markdown

 ## Using GitHub Actions to run tests

-Since version 5.0, the `luarocks-tag-release` GitHub action will automatically run tests if it finds a `.busted` file in the project root.
+Starting from version 5.0, the `luarocks-tag-release` GitHub action will automatically run tests if it detects a `.busted` file in the project root.
-By default, it will run [`luarocks test`](https://github.com/luarocks/luarocks/wiki/test) with both the stable Neovim release (version 0.9 as of writing) and Neovim nightly as the Lua interpreter[^2], before publishing the plugin to LuaRocks.
+By default, it will execute [`luarocks test`](https://github.com/luarocks/luarocks/wiki/test) with both the stable Neovim release and Neovim nightly as the Lua interpreter[^2], before publishing the plugin to LuaRocks.

 [^2] `luarocks-tag-release` updates the Neovim interpreters weekly.

-There is a [PR](https://github.com/nvim-neorocks/luarocks-tag-release/pull/36) that will allow tests to be run without releasing to LuaRocks for each pull request.
+There is a [PR](https://github.com/nvim-neorocks/luarocks-tag-release/pull/36) that will allow the action to run tests for each pull request, without releasing to LuaRocks.

 > **Note**
 >
 > `luarocks-tag-release` uses [`neorocks`](https://github.com/nvim-neorocks/neorocks),
 > a LuaRocks [nix](https://nixos.org/) derivation configured to use Neovim, to run the tests.

-For plugin authors who do not wish to publish their plugins to LuaRocks, I will leave writing a GitHub Action as an exercise 😈.
+If you prefer not to publish your plugins to LuaRocks, I'll leave the exciting exercise of crafting a custom GitHub Action as a challenge for you! 😈